graphicore/varla-varfo/explorations/calibrate/index.md

 > that the pixel unit refer to the whole number of device pixels that
 > best approximates the reference pixel.

+#### Typical Viewing Distance

-**Typical viewing distance** is tricky: it's not explicitly set anywhere in the device, nor does the spec document it or explain how to determine it.
-Instead, it is left to device manufacturers, operating systems and user preferences to somehow come to a scaling factor that pleases.
+… is tricky: it's not explicitly set anywhere in the device, nor does the spec document it or explain how to determine it.
+Instead, it is left to device manufacturers, operating systems and user preferences to somehow come to a scaling factor that pleases or is good enough, *there's no precision*.
 Usually backwards from there, *if we know some real world measurement of the screen like PPI, its measurements or the `--unit-scale-physical` factor*, we can [calculate](#calculate-device-typical-viewing-distance) what the typical viewing distance is i.e. **the viewing distance at which the device matches the CSS-Reference-Pixel**.
-In the context of this article, this is how the term is used. *Note:* calculation from PPI screen measurements would require additional information like `window.devicePixelRatio` or from `window.screen`.
+In the context of this article, this is how the term is used. *Note:* calculation from PPI or screen measurements would require additional information like `window.devicePixelRatio` or from `window.screen`.

+#### The Golden Hammer

 The big question is: **If the CSS-Reference-Pixel is the golden hammer that fixes all of our problems, why would anyone ever want to anchor to